Apple cider: Commercial production

 Modern cider making has come a long way from early forms of production that involved a man- or horse-powered crusher.
 These consisted of a stone or wood trough with a heavy circulating wheel to crush the fruit, and a large manual screw press to express the juice from the pulp.
 Straw was commonly used to contain the pulp during pressing, later replaced by coarse cloth.
 The Palmer Bros.
-Company, of Cos Cob, CT, made the most popular "modern" rack and cloth press from the mid 1800s to the mid 1900s, when production shifted to OESCO in Massachusetts.
+Company, of Cos Cob, CT, made the most popular "modern" rack and cloth press from the mid-1800s to the mid-1900s, when production shifted to OESCO in Massachusetts.
 As technology advanced, rotary drum "scratters" came into use.
 Today, nearly all small pressing operations use electric-hydraulic equipment with press cloths and plastic racks in what is commonly called a "rack and cloth press", and electric hammermill "breakers".

 Depending on the varieties of apples and using the optimal extraction methods, it takes about one third of a bushel (10 liters) to make a gallon (3.78 liters) of cider.
 Apples are washed, cut, and ground into a mash that has the consistency of coarse applesauce.
 Layers of this mash are then either wrapped in cloth and placed upon wooden or plastic racks where a hydraulic press then squeezes the layers together, or the mash is distributed onto a continuous belt filter press, which squeezes the pulp between two permeable belts fed between a succession of rollers that press the juice out of the pulp in a continuous, highly efficient operation.
 The resulting juice is then stored in refrigerated tanks, pasteurized to kill bacteria and extend shelf life, and bottled and sold as apple cider.
 The juice may also be fermented to produce hard cider, which then may be further treated by exposure to acetobacter to produce apple cider vinegar, or distilled to produce apple brandy.
 The waste left after pressing, known as pomace, is sold for cattle feed.

 Variations

 Hot mulled cider, similar to "wassail", is a popular autumn and winter beverage.
 Cider is heated to a temperature just below boiling, with cinnamon, orange peel, nutmeg, cloves, or other spices added.

-Authentic "sparkling cider" is a naturally carbonated beverage made from unfiltered apple cider.
-"Sparkling apple juice", often confused with it and sometimes even labeled as "sparkling cider", as does the popular Martinelli's brand, is filtered, pasteurized, and mechanically carbonated and thus not true cider.

 Rosé apple cider can be obtained using red-fleshed applecrabs.

 "Cider doughnuts" traditionally used the yeast in raw cider as a leavener.
 Today they are sometimes sold at cider mills and roadside stands, though there is no assurance natural cider is used.
 Visiting apple orchards in the fall for cider, doughnuts, and self-picked apples is a large segment in agritourism.